Revno-Official/GreenLeafz/README.md

 # GreenLeafz
-The Leaf Classifier

-GreenLeafz - The Leaf Classifier

 GreenLeafz is a Leaf Classifier which is the final project submission for CS50X by Rohit R and Venuskanda S.